-Our NMT monitors and records track condition information at speeds up to 125mph.
-It helps identify faults before they become a safety issue or affect our performance.
+Our New Measurement Train (NMT) monitors and records track condition information at speeds up to 125mph.
+It helps locate and identify faults before they become a safety issue or affect our performance.

 Its ability to measure over great distances in a single operating shift is useful on our 20,000 miles of track.
 The NMT covers 115,000 miles in a year and will capture around 10TB of image data every 440 miles.

 Travelling at 125mph it identifies faults faster and more accurately than ever before.
 This helps us to keep the railway safe because we can discover problems at an early stage.
 Engineers can then make repairs or plan maintenance to prevent serious incidents such as derailments.

 The NMT and our other monitoring trains enable Network Rail to monitor its track without the need to block railway lines.
 The monitoring fleet slot between timetabled trains so there are no delays or disruption as a result of its work.

 Equally, it saves us millions of pounds because we can avoid unnecessary maintenance.
 By knowing the condition of the track, we can predict and prevent faults before they occur.
 This allows us to target our efforts where they are most needed.

 Our Route Services team operates the NMT.
 The on train technicians monitor the equipment and can close railway lines and order an immediate fix if needed.
 The train supplements the work of our track patrol specialists who carry out further inspections, following up on faults found by the NMT.